Denny Hamlin: 2013: Back injury and feud with Joey Logano

 In 2013, Hamlin's season began on a rough note with crashes in both the Sprint Unlimited and the Budweiser Duel.
 The accident in the Duel forced him to use a backup car for the Daytona 500, where he started 35th, led 33 laps, and finished fourteenth.
 He showed improvement the following week with a third-place finish at Phoenix, followed by a fifteenth-place result in Las Vegas.
 At Bristol, despite leading the most laps, he ran out of fuel.
 Controversy arose when Hamlin spun his former teammate, Joey Logano, during a battle for position, leading to a heated exchange between the two in the garage after the race.

 At Fontana, Hamlin secured his first pole of the season.
 On the final restart, he was in twelfth place but made an impressive charge, reaching third with twelve laps remaining.
-He soon passed both Kyle Busch and Kurt Busch to contend for the lead alongside Joey Logano.
+He soon passed both Kyle and Kurt Busch to contend for the lead alongside Joey Logano.
 The rivalry between Hamlin and Logano intensified as they battled side by side for the victory in the final two laps.
 On the white flag lap, Hamlin edged ahead entering Turn 3, but Logano drifted up the track, making contact with Hamlin.
 As Hamlin tried to regain control, he clipped Logano, sending Logano into the outside wall.
 Hamlin then crashed head-on into an inside retaining wall, while their incident allowed Hamlin's teammate, Kyle Busch, to take the win.
 After the crash, Hamlin climbed out of the car but immediately collapsed on the track.
 He was airlifted to the hospital as a precaution.
 While in the hospital, Hamlin interpreted Logano's post-race remarks about their battle as a sign that Logano held a grudge and had retaliated against him.
 The following day, it was announced that Hamlin had suffered a severe L1 Vertebral compression fracture, or collapsed vertebra.
-Dr. Petty, Hamlin's JGR physician, stated on Tuesday that Hamlin’s back would heal in six weeks, requiring time off from racing.
+Dr. Petty, Hamlin's JGR physician, stated on Tuesday that Hamlin's back would heal in six weeks, requiring time off from racing.
 To fill in for Hamlin, two part-time drivers from Michael Waltrip Racing stepped up: Mark Martin drove at Martinsville, and Brian Vickers covered four additional races.

-He returned at Talladega for the Aaron's 499, telling reporters that, since he wasn’t ready to run a full race, he planned to switch with Brian Vickers during the first caution and pit stop using a special exit on the car’s roof.
+He returned at Talladega for the Aaron's 499, telling reporters that, since he wasn't ready to run a full race, he planned to switch with Brian Vickers during the first caution and pit stop using a special exit on the car's roof.
 As planned, Hamlin swapped with Vickers on lap 23 during a caution.
 According to NASCAR rules, Hamlin would still receive credit for the results since he started the race.
 Unfortunately, Vickers was caught in a 14-car wreck on lap 43, leaving the car with a 34th-place finish.